List of Figures

 Defines a complete kernel matrix whose extent is defined

-.
+by ext.
 The values of the kernel

 elements are products of the corresponding values along the